ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-9. When should you consider using stacking in a machine learning project?
+Q. When should you consider using stacking in a machine learning project?

 <details><summary><b>Answer</b></summary>